AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-05-09-Generative-Perlin-noise-mountainscapes-in-P5JS-and-Processing.md

 Naturally, you can get more creative by plugging in different functions into the noise() function.

-<h2>3D Perlin Noise<h2>
+<h2>3D Perlin Noise</h2>
 The little tricks we did above are neat, but what if we want to modulate the noise texture itself with time?
-That where 3D noise comes into play.
+That where 3D noise comes into play, here we keep the position of the perlin space the same, but modulate the z axis with the 3rd parameter.
+This allows us to obtain a wobbly texture that goes back and forth:

 <pre><code>function setup() {
   createCanvas(200, 200);